SublimeCodeIntel/SublimeCodeIntel/README.md

 License
 -------

-The plugin is based in code from the Open Komodo Editor and has a MPL license.
+The plugin is based on code from the Open Komodo Editor and has an MPL license.

 Ported from Open Komodo by German M. Bravo (Kronuz).